Safe rock pool rambles. Exploring the south coast of Jersey & the Ramsar Wetlands site at low tide

 Code of Conduct:

 Safety.
 Be aware of your environment.
 The sea rises very quickly in Jersey.
 The water will often fill gullies first on the South East coast before rising to higher areas.
 Always be aware of tidal movements to avoid becoming stranded.
-Check the weather before your trip and let someone know where you are going.
+Check the weather before your trip and tell someone where you are going.
 Take care when climbing on rocks and seaweed.
 It is easy to misplace your step or slip over.

 Seals.
 Seals are sometimes seen on La Conchiere Rocks and in the surrounding area.
 Boat users should maintain a good watch and follow the Seal and Dolphin -watching code.